NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 - Perform complex ECMs, like full HVAC replacement, easily
 - Quickly access online and local libraries of measures from drag-and-drop interface
 - Edit user inputs to control how Measure modifies the model
-- Creates meaningful results, ready for inclusion in reports to design team, building owners, etc.
+- Create meaningful results, ready for inclusion in reports to design team, building owners, etc.

 ### QAQC

 - Measures can be used to check for common modeling errors
-- Users don't have to understand to use; gives expert review to junior modelers more cheaply
+- Users don't have to understand to use; gives expert review to junior modelers more inexpensively
-- Automate key checks for Utility Regulators to keep up quality
+- Automate key checks for utility regulators to keep up quality
 - Lower time spent by reviewers on mundane checks; frees time to focus on real issues
 - Users can modify [Generic QAQC Measure](https://bcl.nrel.gov/node/83673) to create custom checks